dinesh-coderepo/blogsite/src/blog_posts/AIDeployment/content.md

 2. **Continuous Integration**: The project uses GitHub Actions for CI/CD, ensuring smooth and automated deployments.

-3. **Resource Management**: Proper configuration of Azure resources, including the web app and custom domain, is crucial for successful deployment.
+3. **Resource Management**: Proper configuration of Azure resources, including the web app , custom domain , Azure key vault and service principal.
+Resources created normally are not accessible to the GitHub Actions workflow, this is done by adding the service principal to the app registration and adding it to the federated credentials.

 4. **AI-Assisted Development**: Cursor's AI capabilities significantly speed up the coding process, allowing for rapid prototyping and development.
+The Cursor code editor is not only the available code integrated code gene

 ## Next Steps: Enhancing the Blog